BridgesLab/PrecisionNutrition/Mouse Genetics/Cholesterol/README.md

 * contains F001-F425 and M001-M425

-Updated to V12 data found in Svenson-183_Svenson_DO-phenotypes.csv and described in Svenson-183_Svenson_DO-dictionary.csv.
+Updated to V12 data found in Svenson_HFD_DO_phenotype_V12.csv and described in svenson_hfd_DO_phenotype_description_2021.csv as of commit d30736f3ec42e9ecc37616f79e7270b4c4052aac.
 These data were sent by Gary Churchill via email on December 9th

 ## Downloaded from GeneNetwork